saggitar/ubi-interact-python-package/README.rst

 This project implements the
 `Ubi-Interact <https://github.com/SandroWeber/ubi-interact>`__ Protocol
-in Pyhton.
+in Python.
 Ubi Interact is a framework developed at TUM (Technical University of Munich) for developing distributed and reactive applications, the main focus of the Python node is to allow the implementation of ``processing-modules`` in Python.